Budget/Backpacker Travel Guide: Zadar

 Activities

-Free walking tours, public beaches, Sea Organ and Greeting to the Sun, occasional museum entry
+Free Old Town walking, public beaches, sunset at Greeting to the Sun, occasional museum entry

 Money-Saving Tips